Course details may be subject to change.

 What are the next steps?

-You will be invited into the College to attend a group presentation so you can gain a full understanding of the course.
-Following this, you will be invited to attend a one-to-one interview to assess your suitability for progression onto a top-up degree.
+You will attend a group presentation so you can gain a full understanding of the course.
+Following this, you will complete a written assessment and formal interview.
+The duration of the interview process will be approximately 1 hour.

 - Encourage development of health and social care professionals and innovative outcomes in a supportive work-related learning environment.